 As noted herein, the availability of 4% Tax Credits is not determined by the tax credit ceiling described above.
-Instead, availability of such is determined by PAB volume cap limitations under Section 146 of the Internal Revenue Code as well as the PAB volume cap allocation decisions of the Commonwealth.
+Instead, such availability is determined by PAB limitations under Section 146 of the Internal Revenue Code as well as the PAB allocation decisions of the Commonwealth.

-In addition to the Tax Credits available, PRHFA expects to allocate more than \$150 million under the Gap Subsidy Programs.
-Under the Community Development Block Grant Mitigation Program (CDBG-MIT), the Puerto Rico Department of Housing (PRDOH) has set-aside an allocation of \$100 million in CDBG-MIT funds for the redevelopment, conversion, rehabilitation, and/or reuse of industrial and commercial properties into low- and moderate-income housing projects.
-These funds will be disbursed pursuant to the LIHTC-MIT Program.
-The Authority and PRDOH intend to leverage Tax Credits to extend the impact of CDBG-MIT funding with the aim to preserve, rehabilitate, redevelop, and/or replace the inventory of low-and moderate-income housing units.
+In addition to the Tax Credits available, PRHFA expects to allocate \$83,797,630 under the Community Development Block Grant Mitigation (CDBG-MIT) program LIHTC-MIT.
+On June 6, 2025, the Authority and the Puerto Rico Department of Housing (PRDOH) entered into a Subrecipient Agreement to set-aside an allocation of CDBG-MIT funds for the redevelopment, conversion, rehabilitation, and/or reuse of industrial and commercial properties into low- and moderate-income housing projects.
+These funds will be disbursed pursuant to the LIHTC-MIT Program Guidelines.
+The Authority and PRDOH intend to leverage Tax Credits to extend the impact of CDBG-MIT funding with the aim to preserve, rehabilitate, redevelop, and/or replace the inventory of low- and moderate-income housing units.